Resume for Receptionist

 Essential Sections for a Receptionist Resume

-A receptionist resume should include these sections:
+A receptionist resume should include one or more of the sections below:

 Contact Information